blessingekwere/8-weeks-SQL-challenge--Challenge-1--Dannys-Diner/README.md

 #### The members table had the following information
 * Customer_id: Unique identifier of each customer
 * Join_date: Date customer became a member

+### Steps Applied
+* To start I created a database and named it 'Danny's_Dinner'
+* I then created the sales table, followed by the menu table and then the members table using the create table syntax
+* I finally inserted the values into each tables using using the 'insert into' syntax

+Finally it was time to write queries to answer the business questions...So lets go

 This analysis will answer the following questions using SQL statement.
 *	What is the total amount each customer spent at the restaurant?